 Meet the Creative Living Workbook—the workbook that broke the internet.

-"How can we take this practice off the screen and into people's actual lives?"
+"How do we take this practice off the screen and into people's actual lives?"

-When we dreamed up Creative Living, our guiding question was simple:
+When we created Creative Living, our guiding question was simple:

 broke